kemitchell/writing.kemitchell.com/_posts/2017-10-16-Mercenary-Rapport.md

 These kinds of faults occur all the time.
 If someone in a similar situation makes your next GitHub notification, will you recognize them?
 How?

 We're flying blind.
-The platform we've flocked to hides the context needed to recognize and avoid these wrongs.
+The platform we've flocked to hides the context needed to recognize and steer clear of these wrongs.
 With even less of the overall picture than I've sketched in vignette above, we just don't know any better.
 We may have the moral equipment to do right, but we don't see when we ought to use it.

 ## @everyone